rgolstani/Getting-and-Cleaning-Data-Course-Project/run_analysis.md

 ```

 Now, time to download the *.zip* file.
-If the file aready exists in the right place (./data/project_dataset.zip), we will skip the download for saving time.
+If the file already exists in the right place (./data/project_dataset.zip), we will skip the download for saving time.

 ```r